aniruddhabora/Extreme-Events-using-Scientific-Machine-Learning/docs/source/modules/Data.rst

   :align: center
   :alt: Alternative text

   Table2 Description of notation.
 Notes: the (x, y, z, t) is corresponding to the (latitude, logitude, levels, time) dimension in the EAM model output.
-Each notation contains the four state variables (i.e. $U$, $V$, $T$, $Q$) that are interested in this projec
+Each notation contains the four state variables (i.e. U, V, T, Q) that are interested in this projec